CodingChimpanzee/CodingChimpanzee/README.md

 ![Metrics](/github-metrics.svg)

-## Workflow
+## CodingChimpanzee?
 ![Orangutan GIF](/Orangutan.gif)

-I can do ape-oriented programming.
-Which means my workstyle is similar to brute-force!
+In the first place, I wanted to be CodingOrangutan, but its already taken so I choose to be myself as CodingChimpanzee!